cisco-open/terraform-provider-meraki/docs/data-sources/organizations_switch_ports_by_switch.md

 - `stp_guard` (String) The state of the STP guard ('disabled', 'root guard', 'bpdu guard' or 'loop guard').
 - `tags` (List of String) The list of tags of the switch port.
 - `type` (String) The type of the switch port ('trunk' or 'access').
 - `vlan` (Number) The VLAN of the switch port.
+For a trunk port, this is the native VLAN.
 A null value will clear the value set for trunk ports.
 - `voice_vlan` (Number) The voice VLAN of the switch port.
 Only applicable to access ports.